Viral Testing

 Low Mildly Raised A probable past infection, either inactive (in a latent state) or completely eliminated from the body and cured.

-In the case of ME/CFS and chronic Lyme disease, however, IgM is typically low, but IgG is usually substantially raised (not just mildly raised) on a long-term basis.
+In the case of ME/CFS, however, IgM is typically low, but IgG is usually substantially raised (not just mildly raised) on a permanent basis.

-To an ID specialist, finding low IgM and chronically high IgG is curious, but they do not see it as an active infection (especially because blood PCR tests are usually negative, as you do not get much virus in the blood in ME/CFS).
+To an ID specialist, finding low IgM and chronically high IgG is curious, but they do not view it as an active infection (especially because blood PCR tests are usually negative in ME/CFS patients).

-But to an ME/CFS specialist, low IgM with chronically high IgG signifies there may be ongoing active infection in the tissues — not a normal active infection which produces lots of viral particles, but a chronic active infection in the form of a non-cytolytic enterovirus infection, an abortive herpesvirus infection, or a partial reactivation of a virus.
+But to an ME/CFS specialist, low IgM with chronically high IgG signifies there may be ongoing active infection somewhere in the body.
+This may not be a normal active infection which produces lots of viral particles, but a a non-cytolytic enterovirus infection or an abortive herpesvirus infection.

 So in this way, ME/CFS specialists interpret antibody blood tests differently to ID specialists.
 Thus if you are an ME/CFS patient and your blood tests indicate low IgM, but with high IgG, an ID specialist will tell you that you do not have an active infection.
 But an ME/CFS specialist will view your high IgG as evidence of an ongoing active infection somewhere in the body.